-Grant PUD performed four Project-wide, day-use eagle surveys between November 15, 2017 and March 15, 2018.
-A total of 193 eagles were observed during the four surveys (Table 1).
-A map showing Project-wide distribution of the eagle observations is presented in Figure 1.
-A total of 178 eagles were identified as bald eagles, while the remaining 15 were documented as golden eagles.
-The surveys on December 20 and 21, 2017 yielded the greatest Project-wide survey count of 62 eagles.
-The lowest project-wide survey counts recorded were on March 14 and 15, 2018 when 18 eagles were observed.
+Grant PUD performed four Project-wide, day-use eagle surveys between November 15, 2019 and March 15, 2020.
+A total of 199 eagles were observed during the four surveys (Table 1).
+A total of 186 eagles were identified as bald eagles, while the remaining 13 were documented as golden eagles.
+The surveys on January 29, 2020 yielded the greatest Project-wide survey count of 74 eagles.
+The lowest project-wide survey counts recorded were on March 10, 2020 when 25 eagles were observed.
 Table 2 provides a year-to-year comparison of day-use survey results across the annual monitoring periods following licensing in 2008.